idoavrah/terraform-tui/README.md

 - [x] Changed the confirmation dialog to a modal screen
 - [x] Added coloring to tainted resources considering some terminals can't display strikethrough correctly
 - [x] Improved loading screen mechanism

-### Version 0.10

-- [x] Perform actions on a single highlighted resource without pre-selecting it
-- [x] User interface overhaul: added logo, fixed coloring and loading indicator
-- [x] Added resource selection via the space key and tree traversal via the arrow keys
-- [x] Added a lightmode command-line argument
-- [x] Added a debug log command-line argument
-- [x] Copy to clipboard now copies the resource name in the tree view
-- [x] Fixed a bug in the remove resource functionality
-- [x] Fixed a bug in the parsing mechanism (colons, dots)
-- [x] Refactor: globals

 ## Demo